Vintage Christmas At The Ponds

 Vintage inspired Christmas Farmhouse Style office.

-This repurposed cabinet is actually an old gun cabinet that my dad built many years ago.
+This repurposed cabinet is an old gun cabinet my dad built many years ago.
 It now holds family photos and other family treasures.

 The garland at the foot of the bed was used last year on the front porch and the Rug is from Boutique Rugs.